-The environmental impacts of the no-action alternative would not change the existing condition of manufacturing cigars, as many similar tobacco products would continue to be manufactured at the same manufacturing facility.
+The environmental impacts of the no-action alternative would not change the existing condition of manufacturing cigars, as many similar tobacco products would continue to be manufactured at the listed manufacturing facility.

-6. Potential Environmental Impacts of the Proposed Actions and Alternatives - Use of the New Products
+6. Potential Environmental Impacts of the Proposed Action and Alternatives - Use of the New Product

-The Agency considered potential impacts to resources in the environment that could be affected by use of the new products and found no significant impacts based on Agency-gathered information and the applicant's submitted information.
-Included in the information the Agency considered were the projected market volumes (Confidential Appendix 3) for the new products and the documented cigar use in the United States.
+The Agency considered potential impacts to resources in the environment that may be affected by use of the new product and found no significant impacts based on Agency-gathered information and the applicant's submitted information.
+Included in the information the Agency considered were the projected market volumes for the new product (Confidential Appendix 3) and the documented cigar use in the United States.